 - Incident Command Post.
 Except when an emergency situation threatens, but has not yet occurred, and those situations for which there is no specific hazard impact site (such as a severe winter storm or area-wide utility outage), an incident command post or command posts will be established in the vicinity of the incident site(s).
 As noted previously, the incident commander will be responsible for directing the emergency response and managing the resources at the incident scene. - Emergency Operating Center.
-When major emergencies and disasters have occurred or appear imminent, we will activate our EOC, which is located at Jonestown Police Department, 18304 North Park Drive.
-If the disaster encompasses a larger area, we will be under the supervision of the Austin/ Travis County EOC, which is located at 5010 Old Manor Road, Austin, TX 78723. - 3.
+When major emergencies and disasters have occurred or appear imminent, Austin/Travis County EOC located at 5010 Old Manor Road, Austin, Texas 78723 will be activated. - 3.
 The following individuals are authorized to activate the EOC: - a.
-Mayor/ City Administrator - b.
-EMC/Assistant EMC - 4.
+County Judge/Mayor/City Manager - b.
+EMC/Assistant EMC - c.
+Public Safety Officials - 4.
 The general responsibilities of the EOC are to: - a.
 Assemble accurate information on the emergency situation and current resource data to allow local officials to make informed decisions on courses of action. - b.
-Working with representatives of emergency services, determine and prioritize required response actions and coordinate their implementation. - c.
+Work with representatives of emergency services, determine and prioritize required response actions and coordinate their implementation. - c.
 Provide resource support for emergency operations. - d.
-Suspend or curtail government services, recommend the closure of schools and businesses, and cancellation of public events. - e.
+Coordinate the suspension or curtail government services, recommend the closure of schools and businesses, and cancellation of public events. - e.
 Organize and activate large-scale evacuation and mass care operations. - f.
 Provide emergency information to the public. - Representatives of those departments and agencies assigned emergency functions in this plan will staff the EOC.
 EOC operations are addressed in Annex N (Direction and Control).
-The interface between the EOC and the incident command post is described in paragraph V.E above. - 6.
-Our Alternate EOC is located at Travis County North Shore Fire and Rescue, 18300 Park Drive.
-This facility will be used if our primary EOC becomes unusable.
+The interface between the EOC and the incident command post is described in paragraph V.E above. - An alternate EOC is identified and it has the capability as well as the capacity to support emergency functions in the event the Primary EOC renders to be unusable.